 for Atomic Research (IGCAR) for indigenous development of advanced

-around 46% and about 15-20% less CO2 emission as compared to
+around 46% and about 18% less CO2 emission per unit of power generation

 targeted to deliver a plant having 800 MW unit with steam parameters of

 310 kg/sq cm, 710oC/720oC.
 Approval of Phase-I (R&D phase) of the